 I don’t know precisely the quantity of filament used, but about 4 kilos (8.8 lbs).

-10. What filament did you choose for the DeLorean 3D printing model tires?
+10. What filament did you choose for the 3D printed DeLorean Back to the Future model tires?
 Are they flexible?

 They are train wheels, and since they are thin and I wanted to give them some resistance, I printed them in HIPS.